Things You Need to Know About Personal Injury / Motor Vehicle Accidents

 Some common tactics insurance companies employ are:

-- Implying that they are helping you by getting your case settled right away to prevent having your claim denied later
+- Implying that they are helping you by getting your motor vehicle accident claim settled right away to prevent having your claim denied later

 - Implying a “one time offer”